Resilience and Wellbeing

 Equine facilitated learning allows participants to explore their emotions, and different self-management strategies in a safe environment.
-LeadChange combines interactions with horses (on the ground – not horse riding) and non-directive coaching in powerful learning experiences, through which participants expand their self-awareness and communication capabilities.

-- Learn to recognise and manage emotions
+- Recognise and manage emotions in self and others

 - Challenge and minimise stressful thoughts

-- Build positive beliefs, self-confidence and esteem
+- Positive beliefs, self-confidence and self-esteem